 Passenger inter-city trains transit to long distances and connects cities to cities.
 In European countries, these inert-city trains travel from countries to countries.

-Commuter Trains primarily serves the major district centres and connects it to major residential settlements or satellite towns.
+Commuter Trains primarily serves the major district centres and connects them to major residential settlements or satellite towns.
 Working professionals of service sector units and or industrial unit generally commute via commuter trains to move in and out of the district centres.
 These trains are further split into Light Rail transit trains system and Mass Transit Systems.

 Mine Trains are used to carry natural minerals from mines to various production plants.
 The minerals such as coal, iron ore, etc transported to various part of the country and sometimes exported to foreign countries, therefore transported to dry and wet ports too.